-The Alberta IoT Fast Track is a technology ecosystem program to help established businesses (in Calgary and surrounding areas) in IoT (running IoT as a business or leveraging IoT for their growth) to scale up, gain access to resources, and increase collaboration between tech sector businesses, with the ultimate goal of creating new jobs, expand operations, and increasing revenue in Canada and abroad.
+The Alberta IoT Fast Track is a technology ecosystem program to help established businesses (in Alberta) in IoT (running IoT as a business or leveraging IoT for their growth) to scale up, gain access to resources, and increase collaboration between tech sector businesses, with the ultimate goal of creating new jobs, expand operations, and increasing revenue in Canada and abroad.

 Upcoming Session Dates:

 - Business expansion modelling

 - Sales & Marketing

 - Systems and processes

 - PR & Positioning IoT Business Voice To Take Centre Stage